We all want to be successful, but rarely who really understands what being successful means.

 1. Invest more energy in the things that give you most results.

-It might sound simple, and you might think that you are already implementing this trick, but you are not.
+It might sound simple, or think that you are already implementing this trick, but you are not.
+For money you can use an investment tool, but for energy use something else.

 Most of us gain 80% of our results by the 20% of the work we do.
 This means that 80% of the work you do is more or less a waste of time.